patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 \<photo\>

-The cast of characters is a form of knowledge graph that is, a collection of relations connecting pairs of entities.
+The cast of characters is a form of knowledge graph: a collection of relations connecting pairs of entities.
 Its structured form provides an aid to reading for humans and it seems reasonable that it might also be useful for large language models.